 -

 Kant's Order of Reason: On Rational Agency and Control.
-Oxford University Press. forthcoming.The aim of Kant's Order of Reason is to give an account of Kant's conception of rational agency that clarifies and explains both the scope and nature of such activity, and elucidates the centrality of Kant's account of rational determination for his mature critical philosophy.
-As I see it, the core Kantian insight concerning rational determination is that the capacity for rationality is based in and derived from the capacity for exercising a very specific kind of causality in the world–namely, f…Read more
+Oxford University Press.
+2025.The aim of Kant's Order of Reason is to give an account of Kant's conception of rational agency that clarifies and explains both the scope and nature of such activity, and elucidates the centrality of Kant's account of rational determination for his mature critical philosophy.
+As I see it, the core Kantian insight concerning rational determination is that the capacity for rationality is based in a…Read more

 Published articles